OCA/social/mail_visible_email/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-In Odoo mails it is often unclear who where the other recipients of mails received, or what the actual mail addresses where of mails sent.
+In Odoo mails it is often unclear who were the other recipients of mails received, or what the actual mail addresses were of mails sent.

-This module adds the following fields to mail_message: - email_to -
+This module adds the following fields to mail_message:

+-  email_to
+-  email_cc
-email_cc - email_bcc
+-  email_bcc

 For both incoming and outgoing mails, the actual to and cc headers from the mails will be stored here.
 For outgoing mails also the bcc header.